California corbina

-The California corbina (Menticirrhus undulatus), or California kingcroaker, is marine demersal fish in the croaker family.
+The California corbina (Menticirrhus undulatus), is a marine demersal fish in the croaker family.
 It can often be found along sandy beaches and in shallow bays.
 This species travels in small groups along the surf zone in a few inches of water to depths of 20 m.
 Other names include "California kingcroaker", "California whiting", and "kingfish".

 Description

 California corbina are uniformly grey in color with some iridescence and have an elongated and slightly compressed body shape in comparison to other croakers.
 Like all members of the genus Menticirrhus, the California corbina lacks a swim bladder but is able to produce a croaking sound.
 It is believed that the loss of the swim bladder evolved to facilitate living in a turbulent environment.
 This species and the yellowfin croaker are the only two of the eight coastal croakers found in California waters to exhibit a single barbel on the lower jaw.
 The California corbina's barbel is short and stiff and is used to detect prey.
 The upper half of the caudal fin has a concave trailing edge, while the lower half trailing edge is convex.
 The largest recorded specimen was 28 in and 8.5 pounds.